 Financial instruments that potentially subject the Company to concentrations of risk consist principally of cash, cash equivalents, marketable securities and accounts receivable.
 The Company maintains its cash and cash equivalents balances with established financial institutions and, at times, such balances with any one financial institution may be in excess of the Federal Deposit Insurance Corporation ("FDIC") insured limits.
-The Company's available for sale securities portfolio primarily consists of U.S. treasury and agency securities, money market funds, commercial paper, Yankee CDs, high credit quality asset-backed securities and corporate debt securities.
-The Company's investment policy requires its available for sale securities to meet certain criteria including investment type, credit ratings, and a maximum portfolio duration of one year.
-If any of the financial institutions where the Company holds deposits were to fail or be taken over by the FDIC, such as the takeover of Silicon Valley Bank, where the Company did hold cash as deposits, its access to these accounts could be temporarily unavailable or permanently lost for the amounts in excess of the FDIC insured limits.
-The Company did not have material cash deposits at Silicon Valley Bank at the time of the FDIC takeover or as of June 30, 2023.
+The Company's available-for-sale securities portfolio primarily consists of U.S. treasury and agency securities, money market funds, commercial paper, Yankee CDs, high credit quality asset-backed securities and corporate debt securities.
+The Company's investment policy requires its available-for-sale securities to meet certain criteria including investment type, credit ratings, and a maximum portfolio duration of one year.
+If any of the financial institutions where the Company holds deposits were to fail or be taken over by the FDIC, its access to these accounts could be temporarily unavailable or permanently lost for the amounts in excess of the FDIC insured limits.
+The Company did not have material cash deposits in excess of the FDIC insured limits at September 30, 2023.

 The Company earns revenue from the sale of its products to customers such as hospitals and ambulatory surgery centers.
 The Company's accounts receivable is derived from revenue earned from customers.
-The Company performs ongoing credit evaluations of its customers' financial condition.
-On June 30, 2023 and December 31, 2022, no customer accounted for more than 10% of accounts receivable.
-For the six months ended June 30, 2023 and 2022, there were no customers that represented 10% or more of revenue.
+On September 30, 2023 and December 31, 2022, no customer accounted for more than 10% of accounts receivable.
+For the nine months ended September 30, 2023 and 2022, there were no customers that represented 10% or more of revenue.